 Section 2 - Hours Worked.
-For purposes of calculation of overtime under this Agreement, hours worked shall include all hours actually worked regardless of whether or not they fall on a holiday, authorized sick leave, authorized vacation leave, and authorized compensatory time.
-Employees may choose to receive compensatory time as an alternative to overtime pay not to exceed 480 hours.
-Compensatory time will be taken at a time mutually convenient to the employee and the University.
+For purposes of calculation of overtime under this Agreement, "hours worked" shall include all hours actually worked regardless of whether or not they fall on a holiday, authorized sick leave, authorized vacation leave, and authorized compensatory time.

+Employees may choose to receive compensatory time as an alternative to overtime pay not to exceed 240 hours.
+Compensatory time will be taken at a time mutually convenient to the employee and the University, however, the University will endeavor to approve compensatory time when operationally possible.
 Employees will attempt to provide at least 10 days' notice of their desire to use compensatory time.